bcgov/EDUC-ECAS/openshift/README.md

 # Pipeline
 TODO: Add Jenkins file
 TODO: Modify the ecas template.
-Currently it's set to build automatically, but we want to orchestrate everything from the pipeline
+Currently it's set to build automatically, but we want to orchestrate everything from the pipeline.

+One of my last theories to test is that the push to the Dev branch isn't triggering the webhook call